goss-gowtham/reactnd-project-myreads-starter/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── components # For an organised code on Shelfs and books and search, main packages
+    |   ├── mainPage.js # Used for main page content with 3 dynamic Shelfs
+        ├── searchPage.js # Links, BrowserRouter are used to have a seamless experience ├── book.js # Has an Eye on Books which describes about title and desc ├── shelf.js # three shelfs dynamic stuffs are handled here
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.